 Four Roses.
 Four Roses distillery was built in 1910 and features Spanish Mission-Style architecture, a rarity in Kentucky.
 During the mid-20th century, Four Roses was the top selling bourbon in Japan but it could not be purchased in the US, even though it was being produced in Kentucky.

-#7 Bulleit, Buffalo Trace, and Lexington Brewing Company
+#7 Bulleit, Buffalo Trace, and Town Branch

 Visit the final two distilleries on the Kentucky Bourbon Trail, plus one notable bourbon distillery that is not part of the official trail, Buffalo Trace.

 Bulleit Distilling Company.
 Built in 2017 and open to visitors in 2019, this brand-new distillery features modern, state-of-the-art technology.
 This Bulleit facility offers a handful of different tours, tastings and cocktail classes.
-We opted to take the 30 minute Unlocking the Senses tasting, where we sample four Bulleit whiskeys.
+We opted to take the 30 minute Unlocking the Senses tasting, where we sampled four Bulleit whiskeys.